Digital X-Ray

 X-RAYS?

-A digital X-ray, or digital radiography, is a modern type of X-ray that utilises digital sensors instead of photographic film, as with a traditional X-ray.
-The image captured is converted to digital data immediately and is available for review within seconds.
+A digital X-ray, also known as digital radiography, is a modern type of X-ray that utilizes digital sensors instead of photographic film, similar to traditional X-rays.
+The image captured is converted to digital data immediately, saving valuable time, and is available for review within seconds.

 HOW IT WORKS

-To create a radiograph, a patient is positioned so that the part of the body being imaged is located between an x-ray source and an x-ray detector.
-When the machine is turned on, x-rays travel through the body and are absorbed in different amounts by different tissues, depending on the radiological density of the tissues they pass through.
+The creation of a radiograph is a sophisticated process that involves the precise positioning of a patient.
+This positioning ensures that the part of the body being imaged is accurately located between an X-ray source and an X-ray detector.
+When the machine is turned on, X-rays, the key players in this process, travel through the body and are absorbed in varying amounts by different tissues, depending on the radiological density of the tissues they pass through.

-Radiological density is determined by both the density and the atomic number (the number of protons in an atom’s nucleus) of the materials being imaged.
+Radiological density, a key concept in radiography, is a measure of how much a material resists the passage of X-rays.
+It is determined by both the density and the atomic number (the number of protons in an atom’s nucleus) of the materials being imaged.
 For example, structures such as bone contain calcium, which has a higher atomic number than most tissues.
-Because of this property, bones readily absorb x-rays and, thus, produce high contrast on the x-ray detector.
+Because of this property, bones readily absorb X-rays and, thus, produce high contrast on the X-ray detector.

-As a result, bony structures appear whiter than other tissues against the black background of a radiograph.
-Conversely, x-rays travel more easily through less radiologically dense tissues such as fat and muscle, as well as through air-filled cavities such as the lungs.
-These structures are displayed in shades of gray on a radiograph.
+As a result, bony structures stand out distinctly, appearing whiter than other tissues against the black background of a radiograph.
+This stark contrast is a key feature of radiographs.
+Conversely, X-rays travel more easily through less radiologically dense tissues, such as fat and muscle, as well as through air-filled cavities, like the lungs.
+These structures are displayed in shades of gray on a radiograph, creating a nuanced visual representation of the body’s internal structures.

-Get an Digital X-Ray Scan at Optimum Imaging TODAY!
+Get a Digital X-Ray Scan at Optimum Imaging TODAY!

 X-ray Frequently Asked Questions